mdhender/server/README.md

         1. Combine all players orders
 1. Sigh and contemplate adding a database on the backend

+# Discussions
+The "discussion" tab is activated on Github.
+I think that it's open to anyone with an account on Github.

 # State
 State keeps data in memory, saving it to a JSON file as needed.